lucyyu24/lucyyu24.github.io/_posts/2022-12-19-eating-vegetables.markdown

 ---
 layout: post
 title:  "Eating Vegetables"
-date:   2022-12-19 12:12:00
+date:   2024-12-19 12:12:00
 categories: blog
 meta: life
 ---

-My first conscious memory of eating meat was when I was around 3 or 4 sitting in my grandparents's TV room.
+My first conscious memory of eating meat was when I was around 4 sitting in my grandparents's TV room.

-I asked my grandma what she was feeding me and felt viscerally gross at the realization I was eating a piece of dead animal.
+I asked my grandma what she was feeding me and felt a visceral disgust at the realization I was eating dead animal.

-A seed was planted in that moment.
+An intention seeded in me in that moment.
 <br />
 <div align="center"> ∞ </div>
 <br />